jboss-developer/jboss-eap-quickstarts/jsonp/README.md

 If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstarts.

-Start the WildFly Server
+Start the JBoss EAP Server
 -------------------------

-1. Open a command line and navigate to the root of the  WildFly directory.
+1. Open a command line and navigate to the root of the  JBoss EAP directory.
 2. The following shows the command line to start the server with the default profile:

-        For Linux:   WILDFLY_HOME/bin/standalone.sh
+        For Linux:   EAP_HOME/bin/standalone.sh
-        For Windows: WILDFLY_HOME\bin\standalone.bat
+        For Windows: EAP_HOME\bin\standalone.bat

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have started the WildFly server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive: